-- In Spider-Man comics, the earliest versions of the Spider-Slayer robots worked this way.
-The robots, piloted remotely by J. Jonah Jameson, would seem to have no technological need to project JJJ's face onto a TV screen mounted on the robot's "head," but that's exactly what they do.
+- In Spider-Man, the earliest versions of the Spider-Slayer robots work this way.
+The robots would seem to have no technological need to project the face of whoever remotely controls them onto a TV screen mounted on the robot's "head", but that's exactly what they do.

 - 1408 averts the trope; the cam is visible when the main character starts a video chat.

 - Austin Powers: Dr. Evil tends to do this a lot.
 He has typical villain ultimatums with various world leaders through closed circuit televisions, yet there are no cameras that would allow him to see anything.